SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

   --o-visualization ../data/results/paired-end.qzv
 ```

 The file extension use for visualizations is `.qzv`, which stands for "qiime zip visualization."
-They can contain tables or images.
+They can contain tables, images or other data.
 These are also zip archives if you want to try `unzip` on them.

-View demux.qzv here: https://view.qiime2.org/ and have a look at the quality of your sequences.
+View paired-end.qzv here: https://view.qiime2.org/ and have a look at the quality of your sequences.
+You can also download a copy from [here](https://github.com/SmithsonianWorkshops/2019-03-05-metabarcoding/raw/master/Metabarcoding_with_Qiime/qiime_artifacts/paired-end.qzv)

 ### Trim primers
-Now we'll trim the primers off the sequences with cutadapt, which is available through the QIIME2 module.
+Now we'll trim the primers off the sequences with cutadapt, which is available through QIIME2.
 Run this with a job file and `qsub`

 ```
 qiime cutadapt trim-paired \